 According to Mamiya, its 7ii is the tool of trade for professionals for its compact and lightweight traits on top of imagery perfection.
 Conversely, users of Mamiya 6 and 7 often describe them to be plasticky and brittle.
-Having this camera in the hands for the first time, it felt like none of those things.
-I guess in the world of medium format, being about the same size as an EOS 3 is considered small.
+Having this camera in my hands for the first time, it felt like none of those things.
+I guess in the world of medium format, being about the size of a Canon EOS 3 is considered small.

 In regards to quality and body rigidity, it feels like a tank.
 Weights like one too.
 Soft rubber bits that wrap around the camera have not become sticky, no obvious scratch can be seen and none of it has come loose.
 Not bad for something twelve years of age.
 The external viewfinder too is rugged where exposed screws can be seen alongside a built-in spirit level, again very tool-like.
 My copy came with an original strap but sadly, no box and paper.